 - Avoid shaming the victim.
-Remember that your friend or family member did not ask to be abused and it may be difficult to get out of a relationship due to finances, children, dependency issues, and/or lack of a support system.
+Remember that your friend or family member did not ask to be abused and it may be difficult to get out of a relationship due to a variety of factors including finances, children, dependency issues, and/or lack of a support system.

-- Listen to the victim and let him/her know that you are there to support him/her.
+- Listen to the victim and let them know that you are there to support them.

-- Provide University resources and off-campus resources.
-Explain to the victim what his/her options are without making decisions for the victim or pushing him/her to make a decision.
-When the victim is ready, he/she will make the choice to leave.
+- Provide a link to the University resources and off-campus resources.
+Explain to the victim what their options are without making the decision for them.